sl5net/Lintalist4Linux/README.md

 ## Lintalist - Settings recommended:
 - PasteMethod s recommended (you find it in the middle of the long settings list):
-    - 1=Paste snippet and keep it as the current clipboard content (so you can manually paste it again)
-    - 2=Don't paste snippet content but copy it to the clipboard so you can manually paste it.
+    - 2=Don't paste snippet content but copy it to the clipboard (phyton past it for you or you manually later).
 - BTW i like the SearchMethod 2=Fuzzy (you find it in the middle)

 - use part 3 sometimes: don't use part 2 use part 3 for Script and run part 3 using Shift+Enter